globus/searchable-files-demo/README.md

 ### Setup

-Before running any of the steps, you must run
+Before running other steps, run

-    ./searchable-files login

-This will log you in to Globus and write your credentials to `~/.globus_searchable_files.db`.

-After login, run

     ./searchable-files create-index

 This will create a new index for you to use with the Searchable Files demo app.
-Its index ID will be stored in `~/.globus_searchable_files.db`.
+Its index ID will be stored by default in `data/index_info.json`.

 To retrieve the index ID and other index information, run